by Sharon H. Chang

 *Note to Readers: The businesses, orgs, events, artists and vendors, listed herein are not at all meant to provide a comprehensive list of Indigenous and POC endeavors to support.
 There are many more wonderful, important and creative efforts out there.
 Please use this article merely as a launching point to continue your discoveries and patronage.

-Sharon H. Chang is an activist, photographer and award-winning writer.
-She is author of the acclaimed
+Sharon H. Chang is an activist, photographer, and award-winning writer.
+She is the author of the acclaimed book Raising Mixed Race (2016) and is currently working on her second book looking at Asian American women and gendered racism.

 Featured image: Wearable art by Ixtli White Hawk (photo: Sharon H Chang)